glandium/os-thread-local/README.md

 storage when fibers are unused, but also provides per-fiber values after fibers are created with `winapi::um::winbase::CreateFiber`.

+The [`thread_local`](https://crates.io/crates/thread_local) crate also provides per-object thread-local storage, with a different API, and different features, but with more performance overhead than this one.

 # Examples

 This is the same as the example in [`std::thread::LocalKey`], but adjusted